-Jana Marlene Mader is a PhD candidate and a scholarship holder at the Department for German Literature at the University of Munich, Germany.
+Jana Marlene Mader is a PhD candidate at the Department for German Literature at the University of Munich, Germany.
 She is a also a fellow at the Hannah Arendt Center of Bard College in New York and works as an author and translator.
 Most recently, she taught in the German Department at the University of North Carolina.
 Her research focuses

 Jana Marlene Mader is a member of the Hannah Arendt Center in New York, the Simone de Beauvoir Society in Paris and the American Comparative Literature Association.

 Denkräume.
 Von Orten und Ideen.
 [Places and Spaces of Thinking]

 How much does the place condition thinking and writing?
 Do the best thoughts come up in silence?
 Or in motion, whether on the dance floor of a club or in the streets of a city?
 Do you think alone, or are you always connected with others?
 Writers, journalists and scholars talk and reflect on their places of thinking and writing.
 In doing so, they look at the café and the desk as well as at absurd spaces and aesthetic processes of experience.